Special Opportunities Fund

 The overarching purpose of the Fund is to make available resources for supplements to achieve an important broad educational goal when special opportunities arise.
 The purpose of the fund is not to provide budget relief.

-There are five mechanisms in this fund to promote hiring and retention of faculty who contribute to the diversity of our University Community:
+There are four mechanisms in this fund to promote hiring and retention of faculty who contribute to the missions of our University community: of excellence in teaching, research, service, and diversity.

-Recruitment of specific faculty: candidates who might otherwise not be recruited because of intense competition.
+Recruitment of specific faculty: candidates who might otherwise not be recruited because of insufficient resources.

-Retention of faculty: supplemental funds needed to retain a valued faculty member who has received offers from other institutions that might lead to the faculty member’s departure.
+Retention of faculty: supplemental funds needed to retain a valued faculty member who has received an offer from another institution that might lead to the faculty member’s departure.
+(It is the responsibility of the chair and/or dean to maintain documentation with regard to outside offers.)

 Support for visiting scholar: support for visiting scholar to develop and strengthen relationships between universities, while leading to collaborative research and teaching initiatives.
 Click here for more information.

 Special Opportunities funds will be distributed by the Provost and the Vice Provost for Faculty Development and Diversity.
-Funds will be made available to schools for a limited duration (up to three years for faculty, one year for visiting scholar or postdoctoral candidates) and awarded only in cases where the school has presented a well-developed plan for how the faculty member(s), postdoctoral candidate, or the proposed program(s) fit into its longer term academic goals, budget, and plans for career advancement of the faculty member or fellow being considered.
+Funds will be made available to schools for a limited duration (typically up to three years for faculty, four months for visiting scholar) and awarded only in cases where the school has presented a well-developed plan for how the faculty member(s), or the proposed program(s) fit into its longer term academic goals, budget, and plans for career advancement of the faculty member or fellow being considered.

-In funding the recruitment or retention of faculty or recruitment of post-doctoral fellows, equal consideration will be given to the strength of the plans to advance diversity and the professional development plan.
-The latter can include such elements as plans for mentoring, protected time to develop scholarship (and/or teaching or clinical excellence, if applicable), and short/long-term career goals.
+In funding the recruitment or retention of faculty, equal consideration will be given to the strength of the plans to advance diversity and the professional development plan.
+The latter must include such elements as plans for mentoring, protected time to develop scholarship (and/or teaching or clinical excellence, if applicable), and short/long-term career goals.

-Schools or departments that wish to use the fund for visiting scholars or post-doctoral fellows need to describe departmental /school support for their proposal.
+Schools or departments that wish to use the fund for visiting scholars need to describe departmental /school support for their proposal.
 This includes financial support, space, and support for the academic pursuits planned for the proposed hire.
 If any interdisciplinary effort is anticipated, applicants should delineate shared sources of support.
-Innovative programming must include a department/school contribution and plans for sustainability beyond the fourth year, if applicable.
+Innovative programming must include a department/school contribution and plans for sustainability, if applicable.

 The name and contact information of the school/department making the request, as well as appropriate signatures

-Identification of the school/department’s goals and strategies for enhancing faculty diversity and how this proposal fits within that strategy
+Identification of the school/department’s goals and strategies for helping achieve the University’s Inclusive Community goals and how this proposal fits within that strategy

-Description of the current proposal for which the school/department is requesting time-limited funds, including professional development plan for faculty, if appropriate
+- Description of the current proposal for which the school/department is requesting time-limited funds, including professional development plan for the faculty member, if appropriate.

 All departments that utilize Special Opportunities Funds are expected to submit a report to the Vice Provost for Faculty Development and Diversity in March of each year documenting progress toward these goals.
 The Vice Provost will prepare a year-end report for the President and the University community that summarizes each school’s progress toward the accomplishment of the University’s faculty development goals.